-Aggregate growth in the Eurozone has stalled in recent months (growth was only marginal (0.2%) over the 6 months to 30 September 2014), despite the periphery economies of Spain, Ireland and Greece all recording relatively growth, positive stabilised from deep recessions.
+Aggregate growth in the Eurozone has stalled in recent months (growth was only marginal (0.2%) over the 6 months to 30 September 2014), despite the periphery economies of Spain, Ireland and Greece all recording relatively strong positive growth, having stabilised from deep recessions.
 We believe the Eurozone's growth is likely to remain weak for the foreseeable future, as emerging deflationary pressures, together with structural political and economic impediments, are holding back any meaningful, sustained recovery.